 One of four community colleges serving eastern Illinois, OCC serves an enrollment of nearly 1,200 students.
 The school offers affordable academic and professional training programs in fields such as nursing, automotive repair, and radiography.
 The college hosts an especially robust selection of online degrees, offering more than 45 programs and hundreds of courses.
 More than 450 distance learners attend the school in any given semester.

-OCC’s online medical office assistant degree caters to aspiring medical office assistants, receptionists, and transcriptionists.
+OCC’s online medical office assistant degree caters to aspiring medical assistants, receptionists, and transcriptionists.
 The associate degree encompasses 68 credits in clerical training and basic clinical competencies.
-Students explore topics such as business computer systems, medical transcription, and anatomy for medical secretaries.
+Students taking medical assistant online courses will explore topics such as business computer systems, medical transcription, and anatomy for medical secretaries.
 In the third semester, students must complete a medical office seminar course and begin part one of a medical office internship experience.
-Learners must finish a professional portfolio and part two of their internship during the fourth and final semesters of the degree.
+Students earning their medical assistant degree online must finish a professional portfolio and part two of their internship during the fourth and final semesters of the degree.

 Olney Central College is regionally accredited by the Higher Learning Commission (HLC).